Best Climbing Seasons in the Red River Gorge: A Brief Guide

 Spring Tips and Tricks

-- Stay prepared: Pack a rain jacket, rain cover for your gear, and a rope bag to protect your rope (and the hardware that your rope run through) from the Red’s infamous sandy base areas.
+• Stay prepared: Pack a rain jacket, rain cover for your gear, and a rope bag to protect your rope (and the hardware that your rope run through) from the Red’s infamous sandy base areas.
+Have a good strategy for ticks as well, including permethrin and regular tick checks.

 Summer Climbing in the Red River Gorge